jimmysmits/CloudNotes/Preparation-Exam.md

 -   _Command line key/value pairs:_ Key/value pairs can be specified via the `init` command line.

 ## terraform refresh

-The `terraform refresh` command is used to reconcile the state Terraform knows about (via its state file) with the real-world infrastructure.
+[The `terraform refresh` command](https://www.terraform.io/docs/commands/refresh.html) is used to reconcile the state Terraform knows about (via its state file) with the real-world infrastructure.
 This can be used to detect any drift from the last-known state, and to update the state file.

 This does not modify infrastructure, but does modify the state file.
 If the state is changed, this may cause changes to occur during the next plan or apply.

-Usage: `terraform refresh [options] [dir]`
+Usage: `terraform refresh [options] [dir]`.

 For example, if we change some configuration using the web console, we need to do: